The Best Swimming Holes in Vermont

 Timber Crib Dam, Guilford

-Cliff Jumping is also possible, but it is not as thrilling as the height of walls is not that high.
+Cliff Jumping is also possible, but it is not as thrilling as the height of the walls is not that high.
 Nonetheless, it is an excellent place to spend a weekend with friends and family and take social media photos.

 Buttermilk Falls, Ludlow